 If you have a cell phone, there is a hodgepodge of wireless technology behind it.
 To help (or confuse) the customer, carriers use a generic term like “2G”, “3G”, or “4G”.
 However, they are not always consistent carrier to carrier, even between carriers using the same technology.
 I’m going to delve into the alphabet soup to tell you what all this means.

 There are two current voice technologies: Global Systems for Mobile communications (GSM) and Code Division Multiple Access (CDMA).
-While these are the voice standards, they are also informally used as a blanket term to include the cooperating data technology.
+While these are the voice standards for Galaxy S8 Release date, they are also informally used as a blanket term to include the cooperating data technology.

 GSM: World Heavyweight Champion